STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Experiments

 \textbf{Effect of Hyper-Parameter $U$}.
-As analyzed in Section IV, $U$ is positively related with the number of workers selected per round $S^j$; hence, increasing $U$ also means that more workers are selected each round.
+As discussed in Section IV, there is a positive relationship between the value of $U$ and the number $S^j$ of workers selected per round.
+Consequently, increasing the value of $U$ results in the selection of a greater number of workers in each round.

-In Fig.~\ref{U_time}, the time-to-accuracy performance of STSyn with different values of $U$ is illustrated.
-Similar to the case of $K$, the performance also decreases as $U$ grows larger for a fixed value of $K$.
-This is because their influence on per-round wall-clock time, which is significantly raised to allow more local updates, is similar.